WowzaMediaSystems/wse-plugin-pathselector/README.md

 ## Usage

-With a VOD application, when a SMIL file is read by Wowza Streaming Engine, the location of the SMIL file will be prepended to all of the content paths listed in the SMIL file.
-If the actual content location is the same as for the SMIL file or in a subfolder below the SMIL file then this is OK but if the content is located on a different path or in a folder above the SMIL file folder then it can cause problems.
-When the actual media file is processed, this module will check the media file path against a list of prefixes and strip of any prefix that matches so the original media path defined in the SMIL file will be used.
+With VOD applications, when a SMIL file is read by Wowza Streaming Engine, the SMIL file location is prepended to all of the content paths defined in the SMIL file.
+This works if the referenced content is stored in the same folder as the SMIL file or in a subfolder below the folder that has the SMIL file.

+Use this module in situations where the referenced content and SMIL file are stored in different directory paths or where the content is stored in a folder above the SMIL file folder in the same path.
+When the content files are processed, this module checks the path against a list of prefixes and removes any prepended prefixes that match so the original content path defined in the SMIL file is used.

 ## API Reference